shikharpandya0487/JobCatalyst/README.md

 Whether you're a job seeker looking for your next career opportunity or an employer searching for the ideal candidate, JobCatalyst has got you covered.

 ## Team Members
-1. Shikhar Pandya : Frontend and Backend
+1. Shikhar Pandya
-2. Aryaman        : Frontend and Backend
+2. Aryaman
-3. Aradhya Singh  : Frontend
+3. Aradhya Singh
-4. Pihu Jain      : Frontend and Backend
+4. Pihu Jain

 ## Features
 # Basic Features